 This section of the exam will cover professional organizations and resources, curriculums and written materials, language analysis, pedagogical approaches and pronunciation of Latin.

-The Roman Civilization section of the exam covers Roman mythology, history, culture, law and government, art, religion, archaeology, architecture, education, philosophy, public and private life.
+This section of the exam will cover Roman mythology, culture, history, law, government, art, religion, archaeology, architecture, philosophy, education, and public and private life.

 This section of the exam includes questions regarding inferring the meaning of a familiar but ambiguous Latin word from its context, vocabulary frequently used by major Latin authors, and the ability to translate authentic Latin into English literally or idiomatically as the occasion requires.